ulhaspai/cloud-developer/course-03/exercises/udacity-c3-deployment/docker/README.md

 1. Build the images: `docker-compose -f docker-compose-build.yaml build --parallel`
 2. Push the images: `docker-compose -f docker-compose-build.yaml push`
 3. Run the container: `docker-compose up`

+### Set up your own images

+You will need to update the docker-compose.yaml and docker-compose-build.yaml files and the Dockerfile inside each module to reflect the correct image names if you want to create and run your own images